The Monsoon Mountains Tea Company

 Lumbini Estate Pekoe

 A wonderful classic large leaf beautifully rolled Pekoe tea.
-The blue black bloom is gorgeously uniform as you can see, and is reminiscent of a Gunpowder green tea roll in size and feel.
+The blue black bloom is gorgeously uniform and is reminiscent of a Gunpowder green tea roll in size and feel.
 This is an exceptioanlly mellow tea with a smooth mouthfeel and low asrtringency.
 Very fragrant, complex notes of plums, sultanas and wildflowers, laced with sweet cedar aromas and frangipani.

 New Batuwangala Estate OP1